 Hamsters make great pets if you take care of them and interact with them daily to keep them tame.
 There are 24 species of hamsters, with a select few being common pets.
 Common hamster species include Syrian, Dwarf, and Roborovski.
-Their lifespan is about two to three years on average, but a lot depends on feeding them a proper diet and providing them with clean and spacious living quarters.
+Their lifespan is about two to three years on average, but a lot depends on knowing how to take care of hamsters.
 They're not difficult pets to care for, but you do have to be dedicated to providing for all of their needs.